gcapes/instructor-training-slides/09-mindset.md

   - Use them as teaching opportunities (live coding - how to debug)
   - Errors provide learning opportunities, not negative consequences

+# Exercise: Helping learners learn from mistakes
+- A learner at your workshop asks for your help with an exercise and shows you their attempt at solving it.
+- You see they’ve made an error that shows they misunderstand something fundamental about the lesson (for example, in the shell lesson, they forgot to put a space between `ls` and the name of the directory they are looking at).
+- What would you say to the learner?

 # Perseverance predicts success
 - *Grit* is an essential trait in learning
   - Willing to fail if it gets them closer to goal